wp-plugins/tabify-edit-screen/readme.txt

 1. The settings page where you can manage the tabs for each posttype

 == Changelog ==

+= 0.8.2 ( 2014-07-27 ) =
+* Make the settings UI responsive and made some other little UI improvements.
+* Additional plugin support for WordPress SEO

 = 0.8.1 ( 2014-03-26 ) =
 * Allow some HTML in the tab title.